Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: More details on the proposed search strategy

 Inspired by \citet{ru2021interpretable}, we adopted the \acrfull{wl} graph kernel \citep{shervashidze2011weisfeiler} in the GP surrogate model to handle the graph nature of neural architectures.
-The basic idea of the WL kernel is to first compare node labels, and then iteratively aggregate labels of neighboring nodes, compress them into a new label and compare them.
-Algorithm \ref{alg:wlkernel} summarizes the WL kernel procedure.
+The basic idea of the WL kernel is to first compare node labels, and then iteratively aggregate labels of neighboring nodes, compress them into a new label and compare them. \cref{alg:wlkernel} summarizes the WL kernel procedure.

 \citet{ru2021interpretable} identified three reasons for using the WL kernel: (1) it is able to compare labeled and directed graphs of different sizes, (2) it is expressive, and (3) it is relatively efficient and scalable.
-Our search space design can afford a diverse spectrum of neural architectures with very heterogeneous topological structure.
-Therefore, reason (1) is a very important property of the WL kernel to account for the diversity of neural architectures.
-Moreover, if we allow many hierarchical levels, we can construct very large neural architectures.
+Hierarchical search spaces can express a diverse spectrum of neural architectures with very heterogeneous topological structure.
+Therefore, reason (1) is a very important property of the WL kernel to account for the diversity of neural architectures and makes other kernels (\eg, adjacency \citep{ying-icml19a} or path encoding \citep{white-aaai21a}) not applicable.
+Moreover, if we allow for many hierarchical levels, we can construct very large neural architectures.
 Therefore, reasons (2) and (3) are essential for accurate and fast modeling.

-However, neural architectures in our search spaces may be significantly larger, which makes it difficult for a single WL kernel to capture the more global topological patterns.
-Moreover, modeling solely based on the final neural architecture ignores the useful macro-level information from earlier hierarchical levels.
-In our experiments (\secref{sec:experiments} and \ref{sec:details_6}), we have found stronger neural architectures by incorporating the hierarchical information in the kernel design, which provides experimental support for above arguments.
+However, modeling solely based on the (standard) \acrshort{wl} graph kernel neglects the useful hierarchical information from our construction process.
+Moreover, the large size of neural architectures makes it still challenging to capture the more global topological patterns.
+We therefore propose to use hierarchical information through a hierarchy of \acrshort{wl} graph kernels that take into account the different granularities of the architectures and combine them in a weighted sum.
+To obtain the different granularities, we use the fold operators $F_l$ that removes parts beyond the $l$-th hierarchical level.
+Thereby, we obtain the folds

+for the string $\omega$ from \cref{eq:anae_example}. \cref{fig:folded_graphs} visualizes the labeled computational graphs $\Phi(F_2)$ and $\Phi(F_3)$ of the folds $F_2$ or $F_3$, respectively.
+Note that we ignore the first fold since it does not represent a labeled \acrshort{dag}.
+Also, note that we additionally add the previous nonterminals to provide additional information about the construction history.
+These graphs can be fed into (standard) \acrshort{wl} graph kernels.